iann0036/tf-cfn-provider/docs/providers/aws/LambdaFunction.md

 `Timeout` - (Optional) The amount of time your Lambda Function has to run in seconds.
 Defaults to `3`.
 See [Limits][5].

 `ReservedConcurrentExecutions` - (Optional) The amount of reserved concurrent executions for this lambda function.
-Defaults to Unreserved Concurrency Limits.
+A value of `0` disables lambda from being triggered and `-1` removes any concurrency limitations.
+Defaults to Unreserved Concurrency Limits `-1`.
 See [Managing Concurrency][9].

 `Publish` - (Optional) Whether to publish creation/change as new Lambda Function Version.
 Defaults to `false`.